 However, if you find your home insurance will not cover certain damages, there are several other options that can help temporarily relieve the financial strain.
 If you have a supportive network of family and friends, you may want to consider starting a crowdfunding effort or asking for hands-on help with the cleanup and repairs.

 Finally, it can be beneficial to look for government credits and incentives as you go about choosing where to spend your money.
-For example, solar incentives like the Federal Solar Tax Credit allow you to write off as much as 30% of the costs for installing new, qualifying solar-powered energy alternatives.
+For example, solar incentives like the Federal Solar Tax Credit allow you to write off as much as 30% of the costs of installing new, qualifying solar-powered energy alternatives.

 Don’t Compromise When You Can Help It